back

 Introduction

-The safest, most efficient and most defensible way to approach legal department transformation is to begin with a rigorous Current Status Assessment.
+The purpose of this article is to make one clear, stabilising case: The safest, most efficient and most defensible way to approach legal department transformation is to begin with a rigorous Current Status Assessment.

 Transformation carries risk - but unstructured transformation carries far more